unclenui/-CSC10001-Caro/README.md

 ![Team](https://img.shields.io/badge/Team-1-green)

 ## 🎮 About the Project
+We are the groups of students studying at VNUHCM University of Science.
+Currently, We are striving to achieve a Bachelor degree in Information Technology.
 This is a **Caro Game** developed as a group project for the course **"Introduction to Information Technology" (CSC00004)** by **Team 1** of class **24CNTN**.
 The project focuses on creating a user-friendly and engaging Caro game, incorporating interactive gameplay and an appealing interface.

 ---